 9. Check and Store Importance Documentation

 Besides having your valuables stored away in a safe, accessible spot, you’ll want to ensure all your important documents have been rounded up as well.
-You want to have before pictures of your home, insurance documentation, and any necessary warranties in a safe spot.
+You want to have before pictures of your home and any necessary warranties in a safe spot.
 If these documents are lost or destroyed in the aftermath of a hurricane they may be difficult to retrieve, leaving you in a bad place.

 So, you weathered the hurricane.
 Plus, because you were prepared, your roof is still intact.
 There are a few steps you’ll want to take as you get your life back to normal.
 These include:

 - Checking the roof for any damages